 And there is also Welfare Paternalism, which is more focused on improving the well-being of dependents, even if its against their will, based on the assumption that the paternal figure has a better understanding of what will serve their interests.
 We see examples of this in government-backed health interventions.
 We make rules like mandatory seatbelt laws or public smoking bans to protect people and promote public safety.
 In this way, the state enforces what it believes to be in the citizens’ best interest.

 In the home, paternalism usually manifests through the authority of parents, particularly fathers, who set rules and expectations for behavior.
-An example of moral paternalism can be seen when a parent enforces curfews or monitors their kid's friends and social circle.
+An example of moral paternalism can be seen when a parent enforces a curfew or monitors their kid's friends and social circle.
 In this case, the parent defines what's morally good and ensures their child adheres to those moral expectations.
-Likewise, examples of welfare paternalism can be seen by parents who insist their children eat vegetables or go to bed early, despite the kid's protests.
+Likewise, examples of welfare paternalism can be seen by parents who insist their children eat vegetables or go to bed early, despite the kids' protests.
 These rules are designed to safeguard a child’s health and well-being, even when children resist them.

 Since these rules are usually justified by the belief that they're in the best interest of the children and the family as a whole, any behaviors that align with them or other expectations set by the paternal figure are validated through reward and recognition, while behaving in ways that deviate from these expectations are sanctioned with punishments or exclusion.

-Consequently, paternalism in the home also establishes and reinforces traditional gender roles, by standardizing specific expectations for boys and girls.
+Consequently, this paternalism in the home also establishes and reinforces traditional gender roles, by standardizing specific expectations for boys and girls.
 These roles are also accredited through the family’s socialization process, further shaping how children frame their identities and perceive their future roles in society.

 Patriarchy is what we call social systems where men primarily hold power and dominate in roles of political leadership, moral authority, social privilege, and control of property; resulting in the systematic subordination of women and other gender minorities.